mighdoll/wgsl-linker/packages/mini-parse/doc/TypeTricksForRecords.md

 We ask TypeScript to `infer` the type of `I`.

 If U is a union type, voila, TypeScript produces the intersection type.
-And if U is a union of Records, we end up with the intersection of Records, which is usually close enough to be considered a single merged Record.
+If U is a union of Records, we end up with the intersection of Records, which is usually close enough to be considered a single merged Record.